tomwright01/2014-10-06-uot/novice/sql/02-create.md

 </ol>
 </div>

 <p>This method of creating tables is non-repeatable and difficult to audit.
-A better way is to create a text file with the statements and <a href="../../gloss.html#piipe">pipe</a> this to the sqlite command.
+A better way is to create a text file with the statements and <a href="../../gloss.html#pipe">pipe</a> this to the sqlite command.
 We will use this method later.</p>

+<a name="step3"></a>

 ### Step 3 - Enter the data